76 mm gun M1

-The 76 mm gun M1 was an American World War II–era tank gun developed by the U.S United States Ordnance Department in 1942 to supplement the 75 mm gun on the basic Medium tank M4.
+The 76 mm gun M1 was an American World War II–era tank gun developed by the United States Ordnance Department in 1942 to supplement the 75 mm gun on the basic Medium tank M4.
 It was also used to arm the M18 Hellcat tank destroyer.

-Although the gun was tested in early August 1942 and classified on August 17, 1942, it was not until August 1943 that the Ordnance Department developed a mounting for the M4 tank that the tank forces would accept.
+Although the gun was tested in early August 1942 and classified on 17 August 1942, it was not until August 1943 that the Ordnance Department developed a mounting for the M4 tank that the tank forces would accept.
 It was not accepted for combat until July 1944.
 In January 1943, the decision was made to mount the 76 mm on the vehicle that would become the M18.
 By May 1944, it was being combat tested as the T70.
+Overall the weapon performed poorly against comparable guns of the time and was used as a stopgap until the 90mm entered service.

 Design and development

 Before the United States had battle experience against heavily armored German tanks, the development of a weapon superior to the 75 mm gun was anticipated.
 The original Ordnance Department specifications of 11 September 1941 for the M4 tank allowed for the mounting of numerous weapons including the 3 inch gun.
 The first specimens of the weapon that was to become the 76 mm Gun M1 were being evaluated in August 1942 while the U.S. did not enter the ground war in the European-African-Middle Eastern region until Operation Torch in November 1942.